3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 ### WiFi Driver From Source

-The rootfs included in each hikey release uses a different wifi driver than the one defined in the kernel.config file present in the release page. https://builds.96boards.org/snapshots/hikey/linaro/debian/latest
+The rootfs included in each HiKey release uses a different wifi driver than the one defined in the kernel.config file present in the release page. https://builds.96boards.org/snapshots/hikey/linaro/debian/latest

+Latest Debian release build is published [here](https://builds.96boards.org/releases/hikey/linaro/debian/latest).

 By default, hikey includes the TI R8.5 wl18 driver (some information below) http://processors.wiki.ti.com/index.php/WL18xx_System_Build_Scripts